HoustonJ2013/Capstone_DL_Object_detection/README.md

 (2) Mean of the standard Jaccard Index, commonly known as the PASCAL VOC intersection-over-union metric IoU=TP/TP+FP+FN, where TP, FP, and FN are the numbers of true positive, false positive, and false negative pixels, respectively, determined over the whole test set.

 To evalute your own prediction, run the code as follows.
-The prediction was saved to disk as numpy array for cross-platform comparison.
+In order to make cross-platform cross-framework comparison, we saved all the predicted images as numpy array.
 ```
 python src/metrics_acc_iou.py --List_predict List_Prediction --List_true List_validation --num_class 10
 ```

 ## EDA and Image Preprocessing

-### Image Quality Control
+### Image Quality Check
 Image annotation quality is checked and I randomly selected 40 pictures and put the raw image and annotation image in togglable slides in a [PPT](https://github.com/HoustonJ2013/Capstone_Deep_Learning_Galvanize/blob/master/ppts/QC_Dec_12.pptx).
 Overall the quality of the annotation is very good for this assessement.

 ### Pre-processing